Independent Drivers Guild Driver stands in front of banner

 Bringing Co-ops to Scale

-Co-ops afford disinvested communities nationwide the opportunity to break barriers to success and pursue shared prosperity and self-determination.
-Capital Impact supports Co-op Innovation Award winners that focus on methods for expanding equity, innovation and impact for low-income communities nationwide through food, housing, and worker co-ops, creating jobs and economic and social justice.
+Co-ops afford communities nationwide the opportunity to break barriers to success and pursue shared prosperity and self-determination.
+Capital Impact Partners supports Co-op Innovation Award winners that focus on methods for expanding innovation and impact for communities nationwide through food, housing, and worker co-ops, that drive economic development and job creation.

 Active Partnerships